dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 ```

 In this example, we have demonstrated how to use DQOps to verify the validity of data in a table.
-By using the [sql_condition_passed_percent](../../checks/table/custom_sql/sql-condition-passed-percent-on-table.md) table check, we can monitor that
+By using the [sql_condition_passed_percent_on_table](../../checks/table/custom_sql/sql-condition-passed-percent-on-table.md) check, we can monitor that
 the percentage of rows passed a custom SQL condition does not fall below the set thresholds.
 If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../dqops-installation/install-dqops-using-pip.md) or [run DQOps as a Docker container](../../dqops-installation/run-dqops-as-docker-container.md).
-- For details on the [sql_condition_passed_percent check used in this example, go to the check details section](../../checks/table/custom_sql/sql-condition-passed-percent-on-table.md).
+- For details on the [sql_condition_passed_percent_on_table check used in this example, go to the check details section](../../checks/table/custom_sql/sql-condition-passed-percent-on-table.md).
 - You might be interested in another validity check that [evaluates that the percentage of strings matching the date format regex in a column does not exceed the maximum accepted percentage](./percentage-of-texts-matching-date-regex.md).
 - Would you like to add your own connection?
 Here you can find [information about supported databases and how to add new connection](../../data-sources/index.md).
 - The data in the table often comes from different data sources and vendors or is loaded by different data pipelines.
 Learn how [data grouping in DQOps](../../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md) can help you to calculate separate data quality KPI scores for different groups of rows.